midlantica/LovelyBunchOfCoconuts/content/memes/politics/creen-is-the-new-red.md

 ![Green-is-the-new-red](/memes/politics/Green-is-the-new-red.png)

-Green Is The New Red
+Green is the new red.